Creating Slides With the Simple Carousel Block

 Performance

-During my WordPress developer journey I’ve seen so many poorly coded plugins so you’ll never surprise me, even if you show me a website where jQuery library is included three times!
+During my WordPress developer journey, I’ve seen so many poorly coded plugins, so you’ll never surprise me, even if you show me a website where the jQuery library is included three times!

 • No jQuery library at all (I’ve already mentioned that),

-• No Swiper JavaScript library is added in Block Editor (What is the point of using it there guys?
-It should be included only on website front end).
+• No Swiper JavaScript library is added to the Block Editor (What is the point of using it there, guys?
+It should be included only on the website front end).

-• swiper.js is added to website footer, not header (obviously).
+• swiper.js is added to the website footer, not the header (obviously).

 • All assets are minified (obviously).